Style polygon layers

 • Click the Change direction to next 45° interval button Change direction to next 45° interval or press Enter or Spacebar to change the direction to the next 45-degree interval.

-8. For Labels, see Apply labels.
+7. For Labels, see Apply labels in a scene.

 Note: